 Sterling silver jewelry offers sophisticated designs at a lower price point than gold or platinum, which makes silver jewelry the perfect gift for birthdays, holidays, anniversaries, or as special gifts for kids who have just gotten their ears pierced or are celebrating a special graduation.

 Sterling silver earrings come in a range of contemporary styles, including stud, dangle, leaf, and drop designs.
 (All of our silver studs come with push backs for a comfortable fit!)
 These earrings are perfect for everyday wear, but they also serve as sophisticated, sparkling jewelry for a formal event.

-Our silver pendants are artfully crafted into designs such as hearts, birds, infinity symbols, and even zodiac constellations.
+Our silver pendants are artfully crafted into designs such as hearts, birds, and infinity symbols.
 Many of our sterling silver pieces even features gorgeous semi-precious gemstones or glittering Canadian diamonds!